top of page

 To maintain electrical safety in your home, regular checks and basic maintenance should be prioritised.
 Here are some strategies to ensure both circuit breakers and safety switches are functioning correctly:

-Regular Inspection: Check your breaker panel periodically for any signs of wear, burning, or unusual smells.
+• Regular Inspection: Check your breaker panel periodically for wear, burning, or unusual smells.

-Consult with Professionals: If circuit breakers trip frequently, bring in an electrician to examine your system for any underlying issues.
+• Consult Professionals: If circuit breakers trip frequently, bring in an electrician to examine your system for any underlying issues.

-Check for Malfunction Signs: If the safety switch fails to trip when tested or trips frequently without explanation, contact an electrician right away.
+• Check for Malfunction Signs: If the safety switch fails to trip or trips frequently without explanation, contact an electrician right away.

 Understanding Electrical Codes and Regulations